 PPF is offered through banks and the post office.
 To invest, you would need to open a PPF account, followed by a KYC process.
 Plus you can even open a joint PPF account for and with a minor.

-ELSS are offered by the mutual fund house which is why you can invest directly through the AMC website, online MF investment portals or through Demat agents and registrars.
+ELSS is managed by a fund manager and offered by the mutual fund house.
+Hence, you can invest directly through the AMC website, online investment portals or through Demat agents and registrars.

-In both investment options, the contribution can be monthly or in a lump sum.
+In both investment options, PPF and ELSS the contribution can be monthly or in a lump sum.

-In PPF, the minimum investment amount is INR 500 and the maximum is INR.
+In PPF, the minimum investment amount is INR 500.
+On the other hand, the maximum is INR.
 1.5 Lakhs for every financial year.

-In ELSS, the monthly payments are known as Systematic Investment Plans (SIP) in which you can start investing with INR 500 and there is no upper limit of investment.
+In ELSS, the monthly payments are known as Systematic Investment Plans (SIP).
+In SIP you can start investing with INR 500 and there is no upper limit of investment.
 You can also check out the difference between SIP and lump sum mutual fund.

 You can partially withdraw money from your PPF account after the completion of 5 years of investment but there is no such provision to withdraw money from ELSS until the lock-in period of three years is over.

-As a taxpayer and an investor, it is up to you to decide what your investment goals are, how much risk you are willing to take, and more importantly, the time period you have in hand.
+As a taxpayer and an investor, it is up to you to decide what your investment goal and financial plan, how much risk you are willing to take, and more importantly, the time period you have in hand.

 You should also make a note of the premature withdrawal option in mind.
 If you need any funds during the investment period, PPF offers a partial withdrawal window along with the added facility of taking a loan.
 You can withdraw 50% of the funds post the 5-year lock-in period, or can avail a loan in the 3rd year.

 But in the case of ELSS, there are no partial withdrawals during the lock-in period.
-However, the lock-in period in ELSS is 3 years which is less compared to that of PPF.
+However, the lock-in period in ELSS is 3 years while investing in ppf bring a lock-in period of 15 years

 Below are some of the best-recommended and top performing ELSS funds: